What EIL Insurance Brokers Should Know to Win New Business

 The Risk to Brokers

-A broker who fails to advise the client about their environmental liabilities and policy limitations could receive a professional indemnity claim if a client finds that are not insured in the event of an incident.
+A broker who fails to advise the client about their environmental liabilities and policy limitations could receive a professional indemnity claim if a client finds they are not insured in the event of an incident.

 The number of incidents where Environmental Damage Regulations apply is likely to increase over a period of time.
 Environmental Legislation is rising and the extent of liabilities that businesses face will become more severe.